 Casinos in Illinois are monitored and regulated by the Illinois Gaming Board (IGB).
-Under Illinois state law, gambling is defined as: playing games of chance or skill for money or other things of value; wagering upon games, contests, or elections; owning or operating gambling devices.
-Additionally, they also include compensation agreements; bona fide contests of skill, speed, strength, or endurance; manufacturing of gambling devices; bingo; raffles; possession of antique slot machines; pull tab and jar games; and charitable games.
+Under Illinois state law, gambling is defined as “playing games of chance or skill for money or other things of value; wagering upon games, contests, or elections; owning or operating gambling devices.”

-The types of gambling that are legal in Illinois are:
+The legal types of gambling in Illinois include:

 - Pari-mutuel betting